CAS IN 299

 Course Format

-IN 299 meets in person on the CRC every other week during the semester, on Mondays from 4:30-6:15 pm in Spring 2026.
+IN 299 meets in person on the CRC every other week during the semester, on Mondays from 4:30-6:15 pm in Fall 2026.
 It is a two-credit, pass/fail course; the credits count towards graduation requirements in CAS as an elective.
 IN 299 does not count for major credit.
 To receive credit for the course and earn the BU Hub unit for Teamwork/Collaboration, students must attend all class meetings and complete the required coursework.
 Coursework includes regular reading assignments, individual and collaborative writing exercises, and a team-based final project.

 Eligibility Requirements